 F.E.
 Warren AFB services DoD personnel including active duty Air Force, Naval Reserve, Army Guard and Air National Guard to include their families; all civilian personnel working on the installation; and retirees to include their families.

 Cheyenne Municipal Airport services the city and surrounding community.
 There are no shuttles to/from the airport to the installation.
-Rental cars are available at the airport – it is suggested that you make reservations in advance by calling AVIS at 1-800-331-1212 or local 307-632-9371.
-It is customary to have your sponsor meet you (and your family) when you arrive and provide private transportation to the installation.
+Rental cars are available at the airport.
+Be sure to make reservations in advance by calling AVIS at 800-331-1212 or local 307-632-9371.
+It is customary to have your sponsor meet you and your family when you arrive and provide private transportation to the installation.
 Please arrange this directly with your sponsor.

-Francis E. Warren AFB is located in Cheyenne, Laramie County, Wyoming.
-The base is immediately adjacent to the West side of the City of Cheyenne and is directly across US Interstate 25 and three miles north of the I-80 and I-25 interchange.
-Cheyenne can be easily accessed by car, airline, shuttle from Denver International Airport, or bus.
-Cheyenne is located 100 miles north of Denver, Colorado and is the transportation crossroads in the Southeastern corner of Wyoming.
-It is eight miles north of the Colorado Border on I-25 and forty miles west of the Nebraska border off I-80.
-Francis E. Warren AFB Main Entrance and Visitor Center are located at I-25, Exit 11.
-The installation has no shuttle service.
-The gate guard can direct you to the 24-hour central arrival point at the Crow Creek Inn, Bldg.
-216, 307-773-3077 or DSN 312-481-3077.
+Francis E. Warren Air Force Base is located in Cheyenne, Laramie County, Wyoming.
+The base is immediately adjacent to the west side of the city of Cheyenne, and directly across U.S. I-25 and three miles north of the I-80 and I-25 interchange.
+Cheyenne can be accessed easily by car, bus, airline or shuttle from Denver International Airport.
+Cheyenne is located 100 miles north of Denver, Colorado, and is the transportation crossroads in the southeastern corner of Wyoming.
+It is eight miles north of the Colorado border on I-25 and 40 miles west of the Nebraska border off I-80.
+Currently, Gate 2 (Exit 10 off I-25), is our 24/7 access to the installation .
+The Visitor Control Center is located outside of Gate 1 (exit 11 off I-25) and Gate 1 has limited hours, Monday through Friday 6 a.m. to 6 p.m.
+Gate 5 (Exit 12 off I-25), is currently closed for construction.
+The installation has no shuttle service or public transportation.
+The gate guard can direct you to the 24-hour central arrival point at the Crow Creek Inn in Building 216.
+You can reach the Crow Creek Inn at 307-773-3077 or DSN 312-481-3077.

 Effective 27 March 2015, the F. E. Warren AFB base operator will no longer be available.
 The installation will be transitioning to an automated calling system.
 The base operator, 773-1110 or "0," will become an automated call tree system with available options to ensure users will be able to access the phone numbers they require.
 The base phone directory is available at MyBaseGuide.